Skip to main content

 Banks in Chicago, Illinois

-Chicago, Illinois hosts 30 FDIC-insured banks headquartered locally, with an average BankHealth composite score of 71/100.
-The largest local bank by assets is Amalgamated Bank of Chicago.
+Chicago, Illinois hosts 30 FDIC-insured banks headquartered locally, with an average BankHealth composite score of 78/100.
+The largest local bank by assets is First Eagle Bank.
 City-level banking concentration reflects historical headquarters geography.
 Many U.S. cities host community banks chartered specifically for local commercial-lending needs, alongside branch operations of national banks that don't appear in the headquartered-here count.

 For local depositors, the BankHealth grade is most useful as a triage signal across the locally-headquartered options.
 Branch-only banks (headquartered elsewhere) appear on the per-bank pages of their parent institution rather than on this city page.